 In this paper we are interested in actions of boundedly simple groups on trees.
 Our results were inspired by the following theorem due to Tits.

-\begin{thm}{\cite[Theorem 4.5]{tits}} Suppose that $A$ is a tree and $G$ is a group acting by automorphisms on $A$ without stabilizing any nonempty proper subtree of $A$ nor any end of $A$.
+\begin{thm}{\cite[Theorem 4.5]{tits}} Suppose that $A$ is a tree and $G$ is a group acting by automorphisms on $A$ without leaving invariant any nonempty proper subtree of $A$ or any end of $A$.
 Assume that $G$ has Tits' independence property $(P)$ (see Definition \ref{def:p}).
-Let $G^+$ be the subgroup of $G$ generated by stabilizers in $G$ of edges of $A$.
+Let $G^+$ be the subgroup of $G$ generated by pointwise stabilizers in $G$ of edges of $A$ (see Definition \ref{def:ram}$(2)$).
 Then $G^+$ is a simple group.
 Furthermore, every subgroup of $G$ normalized by $G^+$ is trivial or contains $G^+$. \end{thm}

-The full group of automorphisms $\aut(A)$ has property $(P)$ and in many cases does not stabilize either subtrees or ends of $A$.
+The full group of automorphisms $\aut(A)$ has property $(P)$ and in many cases does not leave invariant subtrees or ends of $A$.
 In such a case, by the above theorem, $\aut^+(A)$ is simple.
 We determine trees such that $\aut^+(A)$ is boundedly simple.
-In fact, we consider a more general situation of a tree with a coloring $f$ of vertices and group $\autf^+(A)$ of color-preserving automorphisms.
+In fact, we consider a more general situation of a tree with a coloring $f$ of the set $\Som(A)$ of all vertices and group $\autf^+(A)$ of color-preserving automorphisms.